Skip to main content

 Cornel West

-Cornel West is an intellectual running for the Green Party nomination.
+Cornel West is an intellectual running for president as an independent.
 The homepage for his presidential campaign website lists three priorities: “dismantling the empire” (huge cutbacks on military spending and activity), “unleashing democracy” (investing in social programs), and “saving the planet” (including the Green New Deal).
+Ultimately, Cornel West did not collect enough signatures to appear on New Hampshire's General election ballot.

 Comments